klauspost/ryzen-master-vbs-patch/README.md

-# Not needed for current versions
+# Not needed for current versions!

 The most recent versions do not require this patch and the program starts fine without IBS instructions.